cristal-ise/cristal-ise/docs/DSL-Schema-expression.md

 | imports | List<String> | list of imported classes required to compile/execute the expression |
 | loggerName | String | e.g.: org.cristalise.template.Script.Patient.ComputeAgeUpdateExpression |
 | expression | String | the actual expression (currently only groovy is supported) |

+## Limitations
+- inputField can only reference fields in the same level
+- only UpdateScript is generated.
+Generating SaveScript could be implemented as well.
+- only groovy is supported
+- expression is only triggered if all input fields are not null.
+Not mandatory fields should be excluded from this condition.

 **Example Schema:**
 ```groovy